 Additionally, you should be able and willing to:

-- Hike at least 20 miles over three days, assuming you were hiking entirely on-trail over rolling terrain, carrying a 20-lb pack at an oxygen-rich altitude; and,
+- Hike up to 10 miles in a single day, assuming you are hiking entirely on-trail over rolling terrain, carrying a 20-lb pack at an oxygen-rich altitude; and,

-- Hiking off-trail for a half-day, purely in order to improve your navigation skills.
+- Hike off-trail for a half-day, in order to work on your navigation skills.

 Why should you take this course?